syscallme/AI-ResourceHub-react/Readme.md

 - Star and fork this repository.
 - Clone to your local using `git clone $url`
 - Open the project in your preferred editor.
-- Run npm install in the project's roo
+- Run npm install in the project's root directory.
+(Ensure that npm is installed in your system